Darrell Henderson Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Recent Performances

-- Henderson put together a 78-yard rushing performance in last week's matchup with the Giants, carrying the ball 21 times while scoring one touchdown.
+- In last week's contest against the Giants, Henderson carried the ball 21 times for 78 yards and scored one touchdown.

-- He tacked on two receptions for 29 yards and scored one touchdown in the passing game.
+- He added 29 yards on two receptions and caught one touchdown pass.

-- In his last three games, Henderson has rushed for 249 yards (83.0 per game) on 52 carries with two touchdowns.
+- In his last three games, Henderson has run for 249 yards on 52 carries (83.0 ypg), with two touchdowns.

-- He also has eight catches for 73 yards (24.3 per game) and one TD.
+- He's also averaged 24.3 receiving yards per game, catching eight passes for 73 yards and one touchdown.

 Henderson's Los Angeles Teammates